ravendb/book/Sharding/Sharding.md

 A cluster-wide transaction is typically more costly than a local transaction, of course.
 That is one reason why you'll typically want to place documents in the same shard, if they are going to change together and in a transactional manner.

+> **Fragements, Nodes and Database Groups, oh my!**
+>
+> When using an unsharded database, we have a Database Group, a group of nodes that host the database in question and
+> replicate the data among themselves.
+When we are using a sharded database, we have fragements instead, but it may
+> be confusing to understand why we use this term and how it relates to the things we already know about RavenDB's
+> distributed nature.
+>
+> A fragement *is a* database group, for all intents and purposes.
+It doesn't have its own name, or its own configuration,
+> but it is a Databae Group.
+It host a database instance that resides on multiple nodes, all of which are replicating
+> data to one another.
+The key distinction between them is that a fragement only holds... well, a fragement of the overall
+> data in the sharded database.
+All the fragements in a sharded database has the exact same configuration (indexes, ongoing
+> tasks, etc).
+>
+> The only things that are diffeernt between the various fragements are their topologies (what nodes they reside on) and
+> the shards associations (which documents reside on which fragements).

 ### Static indexes and aggregation queries

 RavenDB has two types of queries, the first you have already seen in this chapter, query on a collection, such as: